Guidelines to Joining us in Community Life

 While staying at the Abbey, all guests must agree to observe the Buddha’s five ethical guidelines for laypeople.
 They help us to calm our minds and live in harmony with all beings:

 - Respect life.
 Do not physically harm any living being, including insects.
 Weapons are not allowed on the property.

 - Respect others’ property.
 Do not take anything that hasn’t been freely given or is not meant for your use.

 - Do not engage in sexual behavior at the Abbey.
 In general this precept concerns sexual misconduct.
 As a community of celibates, we ask respect for our lifestyle.
-Please refrain from sexual activity of any kind, physical expressions of affection, and flirting while you are here.
+Please refrain from sexual activity of any kind, including physical expressions of affection and flirting, while you are here.

 - Speak truthfully.
 Right speech also includes speaking wisely, kindly, and at appropriate times.

 - Do not use intoxicants—alcohol, recreational drugs, tobacco or vapor.
 Anyone using or possessing these substances will be asked to leave.

 The Abbey gives you a chance to slow down, quiet down, and cultivate a Monastic Mind.

 Nuns and monks live simply.
 We follow the Buddha’s guidance on how to tame our bodies, speech, and minds.
 While you’re with us, we ask you to do the same: